Ralatcode/Library/README.md

 This is the first phase of the Library Project on [The Odin Project](theodinproject.com) fullstack node path course, which involves building a small Library app.

 ## Live GitHub Page
-Check out the live gitHub page - [Click here](https://ralatcode.github.io/Library/)
+Check out the live github page - [Click here](https://ralatcode.github.io/Library/)

 ## Overview